Contents

 Sword of Destiny

-Sword of Destiny is the second collection of short stories before the main book series starts.
+Sword of Destiny is the second collection of short stories which take place before the main book series starts.
 It should be read after The Last Wish.
 This book is almost as action-packed as the first anthology, and the stories are just as captivating.

 Geralt is a bit in a mood this time around, because of Yennefer.